 The Webasto Group based in Stockdorf near Munich has been a family-owned business since it was founded in 1901.
 The company has been developing, manufacturing and selling products for the automotive industry for over 80 years.

 Webasto is the world market leader for roof and convertible roof systems as well as parking heaters and is among the world’s largest 100 suppliers to the automotive industry.
+Furthermore, the company concentrates on the growth market electromobility with heating systems, charging solutions and battery systems.
 In 2016 the Group generated sales of 3,2 billion euros and employs more than 12,000 people worldwide.

 The company has more than 50 locations worldwide – over 30 of which are manufacturing plants.
 In Germany, Webasto operates production plants for roof systems in Utting at the Ammersee and in Schierling near Regensburg.
-The world’s largest manufacturing plant for thermo systems is located in Neubrandenburg (New Brandenburg).
-In Germany, the convertible business unit produces at plants in Hengersberg and Regensburg.
+The world’s largest manufacturing plant for thermo systems is located in Neubrandenburg.
+In Germany, the convertibles business unit produces at plants in Hengersberg and Regensburg.
+Electronic components for various products are manufactured in Schaidt / Wörth at the Rhine.
 Additional production plants across Europe are located in Italy, Great Britain, Romania, Slovakia and the Netherlands.

 The company expanded internationally very early and founded plants back in 1974 in the USA (Detroit, MI) and in 1978 in Japan (Hiroshima).
 Webasto has been active in Korea through the joint venture Webasto Donghee since 1988.
-In China, the largest automotive market worldwide, Webasto been active since 2001 – and now is on the ground with ten production plants.
+In China, the largest automotive market worldwide, Webasto has been active since 2001 – and now is on the ground with ten production plants.

 Innovations and technological leadership